-Since the internal ROM area is released in the MPU mode, external memory can be assigned to the area from 000000H to 1FFFFFH.
+Since the internal ROM area is released in the MPU mode, external memory in all two models can be assigned to the area from 000000H to 1FFFFFH.

 The area from 00F000H to 00FFFFH is assigned to internal memory and cannot be used to access an external device.